Nonlocal and multipoint boundary value problems for linear evolution equations: Appendix: Proof of Lemma and Lemma

 Substituting the definition of $x_s^r$, expanding the sum over $s$, collating terms with like numbers in the final argument of $L$, and re-expressing as a sum over $s$, the left hand side of equation~\eqref{eqn:DtoN.solnlem.3.7} may be expressed as

 Using equations~\eqref{eqn:DtoN.solnlem.3.5} to expand the determinants $\mathcal{D}$ in their minors, the bracket evaluates to

 In the first line of expression~\eqref{eqn:DtoN.solnlem.3.8} there are two identical quadruple-sums.
-We switch the roles of indices $r\leftrightarrow j_s$ in one of these sums and see that it evaluates to \BES \mbox{(other sum in line 1)}\frac{L(r,j_s,s)}{L(j_s,r,s)}. \EES Hence, by equation~\eqref{eqn:DtoN.solnlem.3.2}, the two quadruple-sums in the first line cancel.
+We switch the roles of indices $r\leftrightarrow j_s$ in one of these sums and see that the summand evaluates to \BES \mbox{(summand of other sum in line 1)}\frac{L(r,j_s,s)}{L(j_s,r,s)}. \EES Hence, by equation~\eqref{eqn:DtoN.solnlem.3.2}, the two quadruple-sums in the first line cancel.

 In line 5, we apply the map $(r,j_s,j_{s+1},j_{s+2}) \mapsto (j_{s+2},j_{s+1},r,j_s)$, and equation~\eqref{eqn:DtoN.solnlem.3.2} to see that the sum on line 5 cancels with the sum on line 9.

 In line 4, we apply the map $(r,j_s,j_{s+1},j_{s+2}) \mapsto (j_{s+2},r,j_{s+1},j_s)$, and equation~\eqref{eqn:DtoN.solnlem.3.4}.
 In line 6, we apply the map $(r,j_s,j_{s+1},j_{s+2}) \mapsto (j_{s+2},j_s,j_{s+1},r)$, and equation~\eqref{eqn:DtoN.solnlem.3.2}.
 Hence line 3 cancels with lines 4 and 6.